Pontiac Grand Am: 1980

-1985–1991
+Third generation (1985–1991)

 For the 1985 model year, Pontiac reused the Grand Am name for a new compact car to replace the aging and unpopular Phoenix (based on GM's X Body) using the new-for-1985 N Body.
 The Grand Am shared the same front-wheel drive platform as the Buick Somerset (renamed Skylark in 1987) and the Oldsmobile Calais (renamed Cutlass Calais in 1988).
 Initially, the Grand Am was available in base or LE trim in coupes only.
 The 2.5 L Tech IV was standard, while a 3.0 L Buick V6 was optional.
 A 5-speed manual was standard, and a 3-speed automatic was optional, the latter required if the V6 engine was ordered.
 In 1986, a sedan and sportier SE trim were added.
 The SE trim had the V6 engine standard, lower body cladding, composite headlamps, a slightly revised interior with the different cloth used on all seats and door panel inserts, analog instrumentation (base and LE models had digital), and included 14-inch aluminum wheels.

 1987 models brought more power to the base engine, and a new Turbocharged four-cylinder engine taken from the Sunbird GT.
 The 2.0 L turbo engine became the base engine for the SE model for 1987.
 Cars with the turbo engine received a turbo boost gauge in the place of the voltmeter.
 A test by Popular Mechanics for quarter-mile acceleration with the Turbo engine resulted with the 5-speed manual taking 15.73 seconds and 16.02 seconds with the automatic transmission.
 They noted large amounts of torque steer from a dead stop.
 This was also the last year that the Buick sourced 3.0 L engine would be available in the Grand Am, as it was discontinued in mid-1987.
 New for styling were composite front headlights, but only on the LE models.

 For 1988, front seat belts were moved from the b-pillars to the doors, to meet the passive restraint mandate for 1989.
-The Quad-4 LD2 engine became available for Grand Am's in 1988, replacing the previous model year's 3.0 L V6 on the options list.
+The LD2 engine became available for Grand Am's in 1988, replacing the previous model year's 3.0 L V6 on the options list.
 It is worth noting that 'Sport buckets' borrowed from the Trans Am GTA, were added to the options list this year for SE's.
 Other options included a Driver Information Center, an electric trunk release, and a moon roof.
 The base model was dropped after this model year.